Rafiq Tağı: In Azerbaijan

 Investigative journalist and Tağı's fellow columnist Khadija Ismayilova blames the assassination on radical Islamists who are working closely with Iran's secret intelligence.

 Whistleblower Elshad Abdullayev believes Ministry of National Security general Akif Chovdarov is responsible for the assassination.

 In Iran

 The Iranian embassy in Baku denied all allegations that Iran was somehow linked to the assassination and called them "ungrounded."

 On his website, ayatollah Mohammad Javad Lankarani, the son of the fatwa-issuing ayatollah Mohammad Fazel Lankarani who himself died in 2007, published a statement in which he praised the killers for "sending the reprobate who insulted the prophet to hell" and was assured that Muslim youths would not let "the intrigues of global imperialism and Zionism be carried on."

 In this case, the dissident jurist, Mohsen Kadivar, engaged in a heated moral and legal debate over the legitimacy of the Fatwa with the son of the recently deceased Ayatollah.
-He argued that the Fatwa its extraterritorial enforcement was inhumane, sacrilegious, and unconstitutional.
+He argued that the Fatwa's extraterritorial enforcement was inhumane, sacrilegious, and unconstitutional.